SanjayDookhoo/Project-Management/README.md

 Fields

-name
+- name
-description
+- description
-status (status was interpreted to be a percentage) budget (budget was interpreted as running costs, costs to get things done) dueTimestamp createdTimestamp
+- status (status was interpreted to be a percentage)
+- budget (budget was interpreted as running costs, costs to get things done)
+- dueTimestamp
+- createdTimestamp

-# To Begin
+## To Begin

-# Dependencies
+### Dependencies

 These are the main software required to be installed on your PC to proceed with running the application.
-I can only guarantee that the software works as intended from my environment, which is the software versions specified below
+I can only guarantee that the software works as intended from my environment, which is the software versions specified below.
+Most likely version numbers close to what was mentioned should be sufficient.

-Python 3.9
+- Python 3.9
-Node 12.13.1
+- Node 12.13.1

-## Download or Clone
+### Download or Clone

 Download or Clone this github repo to your desired location on your PC

-## Backend
+### Backend

-### Backend with a newly created, clean database copy
+#### Backend with a newly created, clean database copy

 Navigate to the directory, and open the command line/Terminal at that location cd Project-Management/server